 Students typically undertake doctoral dissertations that have an interdisciplinary focus, drawing on methods and approaches from anthropology, politics, sociology, psychology, economics, and history.

-Special application deadline note: certain configurations of programmes on this pathway may use the early January application deadline (i.e. 12 noon UK time on Friday 6th January 2017), while others use the standard January application deadline (i.e. 12 noon UK time on Friday 20th January 2017).
+Special application deadline note: certain configurations of programmes on this pathway may use the Oxford early January application deadline (i.e. 12 noon UK time on Friday 8th January 2021), while others use the standard January application deadline (i.e. 12 noon UK time on Friday 22nd January 2021).
 Please ensure that you check the admissions page for your intended programme of study carefully to confirm the correct admissions deadline.

 1+3 students take one of these two one-year interdisciplinary specialised MScs as their core training:

-and then progress to DPhil study in the School of Anthropology and Museum Ethnography or the Department of International Development, or to a DPhil in a related area (Criminology, Geography, International Relations, Politics or Socio-Legal Studies).
+and then progress to DPhil study in the School of Anthropology and Museum Ethnography or the Department of International Development, including the DPhil in Migration Studies, or to a DPhil in a related area (Criminology, Geography, International Relations, Politics or Socio-Legal Studies).
 MSc Migration Studies students may also progress to +3 study at the Open University on the Citizenship Studies pathway.

 +3 students will have completed one of the two MScs listed above, or a comparable MSc which meets the ESRC’s 2015 Training Guidelines.

-The RSC, COMPAS and IMI have extensive links to a range of countries and multilateral agencies such as World Bank, UNDP, OECD, IOM and UNHCR.
+The RSC and COMPAS have extensive links to a range of countries and multilateral agencies such as World Bank, UNDP, OECD, IOM and UNHCR.
 They also have links with research institutions both in the global South and the North that students can draw upon in their DPhil.

 An annual Geneva trip is organised for MSc RFMS students to meet officials in the major international organisations relevant to their research.
 Students on this pathway have many opportunities to undertake internships, including with the Norwegian Refugee Council, the National Organisation for Deported Migrants (Jamaica), the IOM and the East European Advice centre in London.